Application guidelines – Local Festivals

 Cultural Carriers

-Cultural Carriers are individuals whose role within First Nations, Inuit and Métis communities supports the preservation, retention, maintenance, and knowledge production/transfer of specific Indigenous worldviews, cultural practices and traditions through art and creative practice.
+Individuals whose role within First Nations, Inuit and Métis communities supports the preservation, retention, and knowledge transfer of Indigenous worldviews, cultural practices and traditions through art and creative practice.
 This may include Elders, knowledge keepers, traditional educators and language holders.

 Festival

-A period of artistic or performance celebrations in the same location during a limited time.
-Festivals help the general public to become familiar with experiences and customs on various themes or forms of expression from cultural or artistic fields (music, dance, and theatre).
+A period of artistic or performance celebrations in the same geographic location during a limited time.
+Festivals help the general public to become familiar with experiences and customs on various themes or forms of expression from cultural or artistic fields.

 Final report